david-millett/minecreeper/README.md

 * A function to handle right clicking
 * A function to handle double clicking

 I then broke down these main functions into smaller steps of individual helper functions.
-This allowed these main functions to look neater and more organised:
+This allowed these main functions to look neater and more organised.
+For example, my `init()` function is comprised completely of helper functions that each perform their own individual task:

 ```JavaScript
 const init = () => {